koola123/meet/README.md

 ## Key Technologies

 - Serverless functions (AWS lambda) for the authorization server instead of using a traditional server.
-- OAuth2 login with Google account
+- OAuth2 Log-in function with Google account
 - TDD Unit and Integration tests written with Jest
 - BDD style User Acceptance tests written with Jest-Cucumber
-- End to End tests written with Puppeteer
+- End-to-End tests written with Puppeteer
 - Data visualization with Recharts
 - Progressive Web Application
-- Bootstrap as a UI library for styling and responsiveness
+- Bootstrap Framework for UI styling and responsiveness

 ## Application Features